-Mr. Kiel began his career as an apprentice with Schenker.
-Following this training period, he started another apprenticeship with Krupp in Essen, where he received an education in industrial management.
-During this time, he was among a group of twenty young managers selected out of thousands to become top manager.
-Following this, he worked as a Branch Manager with AEI, and later with Alitalia.
-In the early 1970s, he was asked to join Pracht, a leading German forwarding agent at the time.
-He started as Branch Manager and was soon named Director of Airfreight Sales.
-Later, he served as Managing Director of companies like Circle Freight International and Concorde in Germany.
+Manfred Kiel was born in 1940, in Haan, Germany.
+After leaving school, he began as an apprentice with Schenker, followed by another apprenticeship with Krupp in Essen, in industrial management.
+He then worked as a Branch Manager with AEI, and later with Alitalia, before joining German forwarding agent Pracht as Branch Manager and then Director of Airfreight Sales.
+Later, he became Managing Director of Circle Freight International and then Concorde in Germany.

 In 1984, he founded his own company, S.A.T.
 Sea-Air Transport GmbH, in Düsseldorf.
 After one year, the company rose to be number one in combined sea-air transport.